Earn your degree and become a part of a close-knit and supportive community.

 Your professional preparation is our business.

 We offer a range of programs, networks, and resources to help you define and achieve your career goals.
-Explore the breadth of career resources offered by the Life Design Lab--from career days and internship opportunities to one-on-one counseling, the programs and funding opportunities to help you commercialize your inventions offered by FastForward U, minors and courses offered through the Center for Leadership Education, and more.
+The Life Design Lab offers career days, internships, and one-on-one career counseling to help you prepare for life after graduation.
+Programs and funding opportunities to commercialize your inventions are offered by the Pava Marie LaPere Center for Entrepreneurship, and the Center for Leadership Education offers minors and courses to propel you towards career excellence.

 “When I first started at Hopkins, I was looking for a way to blend all of my interests together, and the interdisciplinary field of MatSci was the perfect fit. ”